ArkEcosystemArchive/laravel-ui/README.md

 </div>
 ```

-Also, suppose you need to do something depending on the modal's lifecycle.
-In that case, you can override the `onBeforeHide`, `onBeforeShow`, `onHidden`, and `onShown` properties with a method that will be executed accordingly to the name of the property:
+Note that it is also possible to hook into the lifecycle methods of the modal.
+You can override the `onBeforeHide`, `onBeforeShow`, `onHidden`, and `onShown` properties with custom methods if you require so.

 ```html
 <div